Optum Network

 Transformation reaps rewards

-This is demonstrated through net promoter scores (NPS), the industry standard measure of customer experience and loyalty.
-In a 2021Rather than directing him to a surgical option with higher risk and significant downtime, our value-based model ensured we explored other treatments that in the end, produced excellent results.2022 NPS survey, provider groups predominately involved in VBC had a satisfaction score of 76 while groups in FFS ranged in the low 50s to high 60s, increasing toward 70 as their percent of membership in value-based arrangement increases.
+This is demonstrated through net-promoter scores (NPS), the industry standard measure of customer experience and loyalty.
+In a 2021-2022 NPS survey, provider groups predominately involved in VBC had a satisfaction score of 76 while groups in FFS ranged in the low 50s to high 60s, increasing toward 70 as their percent of membership in value-based arrangement increases.

 “In VBC models, providers are able to reconnect with the joy of clinical practice,” said Dr. Frank.
 “While it may seem daunting or uncertain at first, in the end, VBC lets providers focus on the best care for their patients and gives them the resources they need to address all of the complexities that go into comprehensive patient care.”